- How does Matsana work?

 No. Unlike sprays, wipes, or oils, that sometimes use toxic chemicals, bleach or other active liquids, Matsana is a dry process and leaves no residue.
 And unlike some mats with undisclosed, embedded germicidal agents, you may place your face on your Matsana sanitized mat with absolute confidence and peace of mind.

 Very.
 Matsana is made entirely in the US, primarily from aluminum, the most plentiful metal in the earth’s crust.
 Aluminum is also very easy to recycle and commands high prices from aluminum producers, ensuring that little, if any, finds its way to landfills.
 The plastic front cover is made from ABS and the arm from stainless steel, both, again, sought after and easily recycled materials.
 The lamps are recycled by the same facilities that recycle fluorescent lamps.
 Matsana is designed and built for the long haul and once delivered to a studio, ends the cycle of diesel-powered, greenhouse gas-producing, shipping and restocking of heavy, liquid, mat cleaning agents.
 It also helps to halt the endless production and disposal of plastic bottles for those liquids and the disposable wipes and their packaging that end up in landfills.

 And in spite of Matsana’s powerful UV-C lamp array, it uses only about 25¢ of electricity in a ten-hour day.

 What if the Matsana machine won’t process my mat?

-First, we apologize for the inconvenience and we will promptly issue a refund.
-Just email us, your address, the date, location and the last 4 digits of your credit card if Matsana did not perform as you expected.
-It would be helpful to us if you could include a brief description of what happened.
+First, we apologize for the inconvenience and, in a brief description, please tell us what happened.
 We are constantly trying to improve Matsana and your suggestion could be the next new feature!